 2018 is a good year for the Malmö based startup company Earin.
 The wireless earbud makers start with two big news releases: the international tech company Will.i.am scoops up the startup and, secondly, they leave their technology and design breakthrough for the years to come.

 Earin launched their first product during 2015 after a Kickstarter campaign the year before.
-Three years later they are about to release their second generation earbuds and in the same time getting purchased by the Black Eyed Peas frontman and tech entrepreneur William Adam’s company Will.i.am.
+Three years later they are about to release their second generation earbuds and in the same time almost getting purchased by the Black Eyed Peas frontman and tech entrepreneur William Adam’s company Will.i.am.
+The deal fell through and Earin announced that the proposed acquisition stalled due to “unfulfilled obligations,” but did not give any further details.

 As design partner to Earin for the true wireless headset we are happy to see the opportunity the acquisition gives the startup, getting purchased by a big tech company.
 Becoming a part of a corporation that are known for testing and investing in new tech – like AI and smartwatches – Earin can really use the upside of the great platform Will.i.am is for new product development.
 With their new possibilities and muscles for innovation we are excited to see what kind of products and services the two companies can come up with together.